zetxqx/inference-perf/README.md

 Multiple load patterns can be specified:
 - Stages with configurable duration and QPS along with specific timeouts in between them allows you to simulate different load patterns like burst in traffic, constantly increasing load till hardware saturation, etc.

 Load generator reports metrics per stage on the delays between the request schedule time vs the actual send time.
 Ideally the schedule_delay should be near 0, if not the load generator is failing to meet the desired load.
+For detailed information on benchmarking at scale and to understand how inference-perf achieves the load target, please refer to [loadgen.md](./docs/loadgen.md)

 Example:
 ```